Kresy: Etymology

 Polish voivodeships 1922–1939.
 One can consider the six easternmost voivodeships as roughly equivalent with Kresy.

 The Polish word kresy ("borderlands") is the plural form of the word kres meaning 'edge'.
 According to Zbigniew Gołąb, it is "a medieval borrowing from the German word Kreis", which in the Middle Ages meant Kreislinie, Umkreis, Landeskreis ("borderline, delineation or circumscribed territory").
 Samuel Linde in his Dictionary of the Polish Language gives a different etymology of the term.
 According to him, kresy meant the borderline between Poland and the Crimean Khanate, in the region of the lower Dnieper.
 The term kresy appeared for the first time in literature in Wincenty Pol poems, "Mohort" (1854) and "Pieśń o ziemi naszej".
 Pol claimed that Kresy was the line between the Dniester and Dnieper rivers, neighbouring the Tatar borderland.
 Coincidentally in relation to Jewish settlement in the macro region, the notion of the pale is an archaic English term derived from the Latin word palus, (which in Polish exists as pal and also means a stake), extended in this instance to mean the area enclosed by a fence or boundary.

 At the beginning of the 20th century, the meaning of the term expanded to include the lands of the former eastern provinces of the Polish–Lithuanian Commonwealth, east of the Lwów–Wilno line.
 In the Second Polish Republic, Kresy equated to historically Polish settled lands to the east of the notional Curzon line.
 Currently, the term applies to all the eastern lands of the Second Polish Republic that are no longer within the frontiers of modern Poland, together with lands further east, that had been integral to the Commonwealth before 1772, and where Polish communities continue to exist.

 History

 Polish eastern settlements date back to the dawn of Poland as a state.
 In 1018, King Bolesław I the Brave invaded Kievan Rus' (see Bolesław I's intervention in the Kievan succession crisis, 1018), capturing Kyiv, and annexing the Cherven Cities.
 In 1340, Red Ruthenia came under Polish control, which intensified defensive Polish settlement and the introduction of Catholicism.
 After the Union of Lublin 1569, more Polish settlers moved into the eastern borderlands of the vast Polish–Lithuanian Commonwealth.
 Most of them came from the Polish provinces of Mazovia and Lesser Poland.
 They had moved gradually eastwards settling in sparsely populated areas, inhabited by earlier inhabitants such as Lithuanians and Ruthenians.
-Moreover, the indigenous upper classes of Kresy accepted Polish religion, culture and language, resulting in their assimilation and Polonization.
+Moreover, the indigenous upper classes of Kresy adopted Polish catholicism, culture and language, resulting in their assimilation and Polonization.